S-Seipel/S-Seipel/README.md

 ### 🔹 Braille Printer

-Software para convertir texto a Braille e imprimirlo, integrando hardware + software.
+Software that converts text to Braille and prints it, integrating both hardware and software.

-### 🔹 OIA -- Argentine Informatics Olympiad
+### 🔹 Argentine Informatics Olympiad (OIA)

-Competidor en problemas algorítmicos.
+Participation in competitive problem-solving and algorithmic challenges.

 ------------------------------------------------------------------------